Koukyosyumei/SkimXDP/README.md

 - `-i` or `--interface`: Specify the name of the network interface.
 - `-s` or `--stop_after_generation_of_sources`: Optionally, stop execution after generating source code.
 - `-c` or `--stop_after_compile`: Optionally, stop execution after compiling the code.
+- `--threshod`: Threshold to being predicted as positive (effective for Linear Models and MLP)
+- `precision`: Precision for quantization (effective for Linear Models and MLP)
-- `-t` or `--tolerance`: Set the tolerance level for checking the existence of the compiled object before attaching it to the network interface.
+- `--tolerance`: Set the tolerance level for checking the existence of the compiled object before attaching it to the network interface.

 ### Training Example